WilliamMcKenzie/SplatViewer/README.md

 ### 1. Path

 Creating a new frame adds a new frame object to the global list of frames.
 Each frame has a timestamp, the camera position, and the camera quaternion (orientation), which is all you need to replicate the exact POV of the user in my case.
+When navigating the timeline, the nearest 4 frames are located and splined appropriately.

 These 3 things translate nicely to JSON as well: the timestamp as an integer, the position as an object with keys x,y,z, and the quaternion as a Array(4).
 This allows users to save their projects.